Exploring Chameleon Alternatives & Competitors?

 whatfix-in-app-guidance

-FAQs
+Whatfix FAQs

 Don’t see your answer?
 Send a message to our live chat, we’d be happy to help!

-For our cloud offering, you just need to install our Whatfix Editor extension on Chrome or Firefox and you are ready to get started.
-The user experience of our editor is so simple that you can create interactive guides easily, with no technical setup required.
+For our web-based cloud offering, you just need to install our Whatfix Editor extension on Chrome or Firefox, and you are ready to get started.
+Our editor’s user experience is so simple that you can create interactive guides easily, with no technical dependencies or setup required.

-We also offer full support on on-premise setups.
-Whatfix guides can be exported and deployed on your own web server with our on-premises export version.
+We also offer full support for on-premise setups.
+Our on-premises export version allows you to export and deploy Whatfix guides on your own web server.

 Our customers range from SMBs, large enterprises, and Fortune 100 companies across verticals, including: